alekLukanen/go-parquet-file-examples/README.md

 A collection of examples on reading and writing parquet files in go.

-Run the example using this command
+Run the examples using this command
 ```
 go test -p=1 -count=1 -v .
 ```